PMI: What It Is, How To Calculate It And How To Avoid It

 Are There Different Options For FHA Borrowers?

-Summary: Plan Ahead To Avoid PMI
+The Bottom Line: Plan Ahead To Avoid PMI

 PMI is a fee for conventional mortgage borrowers who make a down payment of less than 20%.
 It can cost up to 1% of your mortgage balance each year and is added to your monthly payments.
-Instead of waiting for your loan balance to go down significantly or waiting until your halfway through your loan term, plan ahead to avoid PMI completely.
+Instead of waiting for your loan balance to go down significantly or waiting until you’re halfway through your loan term, plan ahead to avoid monthly PMI payments completely.
 Save for a 20% down payment before you purchase a home, consider purchasing a less expensive house or look into other options you may have.
 If you’re considering buying a home in the near future, read more home buying tips to help you save money and have an easier process.

 Fees You’ll Have When Buying A Home